 As the global pandemic continues, researchers are looking at how COVID-19 will impact mental health—including adolescent mental health.
 From fear of disease to the psychological effects of isolation and the economic downturn, the crisis combines multiple factors that negatively affect well-being.
 And teenagers may be among the demographics that suffer most.

 With less life experience and perspective than adults and an emotion-regulation system that’s still under development, teens have fewer inner resources to draw on.
-In addition, they are separated from peers during a stage of life that is typically focused on creating connections in the world outside the family.
-Moreover, research shows that school closures have left many children and teens without access to mental healthcare.
+In addition, those who are attending remote schooling and are limited in their social interactions suffer from being separated from peers during a stage of life that is typically focused on creating connections in the world outside the family.
+Moreover, research shows that remote schooling has left many children and teens without access to mental healthcare.

 Mental Health Effects of Isolation and the Pandemic

-What makes the global pandemic so harmful to mental health is the combination of issues it has created.
-Social isolation, financial instability and job loss, school closures, and fear related to health concerns all have proven negative impacts on state of mind.
+What has made the global pandemic so harmful to mental health is the combination of issues it has created.
+Social isolation early in the pandemic, financial instability and job loss, remote schooling, and fear related to health concerns all have proven negative impacts on state of mind.
 Taken individually—not to mention together—each of these elements has been shown to cause anxiety, depression, and distress.
 As a result, people with existing mental health conditions may experience worsened symptoms, and substance abuse and suicide attempts may increase, according to a recent report from the Kaiser Family Foundation (KFF).

 Published on April 21, the report states, “As the pandemic wears on, it is likely the mental health burden will increase as measures taken to slow the spread of the virus, such as social distancing, business and school closures, and shelter-in-place orders, lead to greater isolation and potential financial distress.”
 A KFF poll taken in April found that seven out of 10 adults in the United States say their lives have been disrupted by the coronavirus crisis.
 And one in five say the global pandemic has had a negative impact on their mental health.